Do you struggle with losing weight and can’t seem to shake those extra pounds on your belly?

 Feel like you have less energy or just feel generally unmotivated?

-Many men simply chalk these symptoms up to aging.
-But we often find underlying problems that can be corrected to get you back to feeling like your old self again!
+Don’t simply chalk these symptoms up to aging.
+We often find underlying problems that can be corrected to get you back to feeling like your old self again!

 As men pass the age of 30, they begin producing less testosterone.
 This decline in hormone production (called andropause) is gradual, occurring over several decades.
 In fact, testosterone levels drop by about 10% per decade.